 What’s included in a listing agreement?

 I’m going to walk you through an example of a standard listing agreement so you can understand its key elements.

 Two things before we dive in:

-2) The verbiage in listing agreements can vary depending on which state you live in, but they all have the same important information.
+- The verbiage in listing agreements can vary depending on which state you live in, but they all have the same important information.

-You can see this here.
+You can see both of those here.

 Protection period clause

-- Viewed the property during the time period stated in the listing agreement.
+- Viewed the property during the time period stated in the listing agreement

 - Bought the property after the expiration date.